kristjanvalur/py-asynkit/README.md

 the same way as an `AsyncGenerator` object.
 It can be iterated over and supports the `asend()`, `athrow()` and `aclose()` methods.

-A GeneratorObject is a flexible way to asynchronously generate results without resorting to Tasks and Queues.
+A `GeneratorObject` is a flexible way to asynchronously generate results without resorting to `Task` and `Queue` objects.

 # Event loop tools